The Times of India: Anti-competitive behaviour

 There have been claims that TOI would strike deals with advertisers only if they removed their advertisements from other competitor newspapers.
 TOI is also embroiled in an active lawsuit against the Financial Times.
 In 1993, when the Financial Times was preparing to enter the Indian market, Samir Jain, the vice-chairman of BCCL, registered the term "Financial Times" as a trademark of his company and declared it his intellectual property in an attempt to stymie the Financial Times and prevent them from competing with The Economic Times, which is owned by BCCL.

 In 1994, when the Hindustan Times was the top-selling paper in New Delhi, TOI slashed their prices by a third, to one and a half rupees after having built up their ads sales force in preparation for the price drop to make up for the lost circulation revenue.
 By 1998, the Hindustan Times had dropped to second place in Delhi.
 TOI took a similar strategy in Bangalore where they dropped the price to one rupee despite protests from Siddharth Varadarajan, one of the editors of the newspaper at the time, who called the strategy "predatory pricing".

 Cobrapost sting operation

 In 2018, Vineet Jain, managing director of BCCL, and Sanjeev Shah, executive president of BCCL, were caught on camera as part of a sting operation by Cobrapost agreeing to promote right-wing content through the group's many media properties for a proposed spend of ₹5 billion, some of which the client said could only be paid with black money.
 BCCL has responded to the sting claiming that the video that was released by Cobrapost was "doctored" and "incomplete" and that the CEO Vineet Jain was engaged in a "reverse-sting" of his own to expose the undercover reporter during the filming of the video.

-The company is yet to release the video evidence.
+AI hallucinations

+On 21 July 2026, the Times published a piece about American journalist Sarah Kendzior, claiming that she had quit writing and taken a job in a garden centre.
+Kendzior asserted that the entire article was fabricated and had merged her actual biography with a CNBC article by a woman named Leslie Friday who had taken such a garden centre job.
+On 15 September 2026, Kendzior noted that she had written to the Times for correction but had received no response, and that the article was being echoed by AI chatbots, even causing some readers to unsubscribe from her newsletter.On 15 September 2026, Kendzior wrote about the article in a post titled I Wandered Lonely in The Cloud.
+The article was subsequently removed from The Times of India's website.